 \section{Summary}

-A novel method is presented for analyzing data from solenoidal spectrometers used in nuclear reaction studies.
-These spectrometers measure the energy ($e$) and position ($Z$) of light recoil charged particles, which are related to the excitation energy ($E_x$) and center-of-mass scattering angle ($\theta_{cm}$) of the heavy recoil nucleus.
-Traditional analysis methods, which rely on projecting excitation lines, face challenges at forward angles due to detector geometry effects.
-Our new approach addresses these limitations by first calibrating the experimental $e$-$Z$ data (in channel - mm) to obtain $E$-$Z$ values using known excited states and a minimum chi-squared fitting procedure with a distance threshold to reject noise.
-Then, through a series of transformations based on relativistic kinematics and cyclotron motion in the spectrometer's magnetic field, we derive an analytical relationship that enables a direct inverse transformation from the calibrated $E$-$Z$ data to $E_x$ and $\theta_{cm}$.
-We also propose a method for extracting very small $\theta_{cm}$ values when the state is sufficiently separated from others.
+A novel method is presented for obtaining the excited energy spectrum and angular distribution from solenoidal spectrometers used in nuclear reaction studies.
+These spectrometers measure the energy ($e$) and position ($Z$) of the light recoil particles, which are related to the excitation energy ($E_x$) of the heavy recoil nucleus and center-of-mass scattering angle ($\theta_{cm}$).
+Conventional methods, which rely on projecting $E-Z$ curves, face challenges at forward angles due to detector geometry effects.
+Our new approach addresses these limitations by first calibrating the experimental $e-Z$ data (in channel - mm) to obtain $E-Z$ values (in MeV - mm) using known excited states and a minimum chi-squared fitting procedure with a distance threshold to reject noise.
+Then, through a series of transformations based on relativistic kinematics and cyclotron motion in the spectrometer's magnetic field, we derive an analytical relationship that enables a direct inverse transformation from the calibrated $E-Z$ data to $E_x$ and $\theta_{cm}$ simultaneously.
 This method circumvents the non-linearity of the $E$-$Z$ relationship and ensures consistent treatment of all detectors.
 The efficacy of this method is demonstrated by applying it to the \iso{25}{Mg}($d$,$p$) reaction.
-This automated method provides a more robust, speedy, and accurate way to extract excitation energy spectra and angular distributions from solenoidal spectrometers.
+This method is already automated in HELIOS, provides a robust, speedy, and accurate way to extract excitation energy spectrum and angular distributions.